Lorraine Vélez

-Lorraine Vélez (born November 2, 1964) is an American singer and actress of Puerto Rican descent, who has specialized in musical theatre.
+Lorraine Vélez (born November 2, 1964) is an American singer and actress, who has specialized in musical theatre.
 Her name has sometimes appeared as Loraine Velez.
 She is the identical twin sister of actress Lauren Vélez.

 Early life

 Lauren and Lorraine's parents moved from Puerto Rico in the early 1950s and lived in Brooklyn, a borough of New York City.
 The twins were born in Brooklyn, New York.
 They have five other sisters and one brother.
 Their father, a New York City Police Department officer, eventually bought a house in Far Rockaway, Queens, and moved there with his wife and eight children.
 The twins enjoyed setting up improvised plays and acting for the family, and they participated in nearly all their high school productions, such as Fiddler on the Roof.
 After graduating from high school, they each received scholarships to attend the Alvin Ailey Dance School.
 They both went on to study acting at the Acting Studio with its founding artistic director James Price, the protégé and personal friend of Sanford Meisner.